 I obtained my Ph.D. at the University of Manchester where I worked on machine learning research for gait analysis understanding in the context of security and healthcare.

-During my Masters at the University of North Texas, I worked on indoor positioning, simultaneous localization and mapping in Robotics (SLAM) and in cancer research.
+For my master’s degree thesis, I worked on indoor positioning, simultaneous localization and mapping in Robotics (SLAM) and in cancer research.

 My full list of publications is in google scholar.
 If you are interested in my work don't hesitate to contact me at [c]@mit.edu.